wolfalders/wolfalders.github.io/_pages/publications.md

 2020 *Of Housepits and Homes: 21st Century Perspectives on Houses and Settlements in the Columbia-Fraser Plateau Past.* Journal of Northwest Anthropology Memoir 19, Richland, Washington.

 ### Manuscripts in Review and in Preparation

-Carney, Molly, Jade d’Alpoim Guedes, and Shannon Tushingham n.d.
-Bulbs and Biographies, Pine nuts and Palimpsests: Exploring Plant Diversity and Earth Oven Reuse at a Late Period Plateau Site.
-Manuscript in review with Anthropological and Archaeological Sciences.

 Carney, Molly
 n.d.
 Braiding North American Indigenous Paradigms with Archaeological Theory: A Framework for Pacific Northwest Paleoethnobotany.
 Manuscript in preparation.